Charles de Gaulle

 The ship's weapons are managed by a Senit Combat Management System, CMS Model 8.
 The system has the capacity to track up to 2,000 friendly and hostile targets.
 The weapon control system consists of two Sagem Vigy 105 optronic directors.
 The ship has two Sagem Vampir search and track systems.
 The ship is fitted with the Aster 15 surface-to-air missile launchers, Sylver vertical launch systems, installed on the edge of the deck, with two launchers (16 cells) on the starboard side forward of the bridge and two launchers on the port side aft of the bridge.
 The ship has two six-cell Sadral launching systems for the Mistral missile positioned on the edges of the main deck about 45 metres (starboard side) and 36 metres (port side) aft of the Aster missile launchers.
 The ship is also equipped with eight Giat 20F2 guns and four decoy launchers are installed, two on either side of the ship firing chaff to 8 km and infra-red flares to a range of 3 km.

 When launched, Charles de Gaulle nuclear-powered aircraft carrier was the largest fighting ship ever built by a European shipyard.
-Designed to operate 40 Rafale M aircraft, it will be the main unit of the French Navy's surface fleet.
+Designed to operate 40 Rafale M aircraft, it would be the main unit of the French Navy's surface fleet.
 The Charles de Gaulle was officially handed over to the French Navy on 28 September 2000.

 The Charles de Gaulle is the most sophisticated, highest performance warship ever built in Europe.
 She offers massive air power, a highly-integrated combat system, and impressive endurance.
 Deploying 40 modern combat planes plus early-warning aircraft, she can conduct 100 air missions a day.
 As the center-piece of a carrier group, she can perform vital duties in any waters.